 We encourage you to bring a book or some magazines to read as well as a snack/drink.
-Also, we encourage you to bring a family member or friend with you on the day of the procedure.
+Also, we encourage you to bring a family member or friend with you on the day of the procedure for your supportive care.
 Wash your hair and face the night before and morning of the surgery.
 Do not wear any make-up, hair products (spray, gel, etc.), or hair pieces to the surgery.
-A hat may be worn, but will need to be removed during the procedure.
+A hat may be worn but will need to be removed during the procedure.
 Wear an old, clean shirt, but do not wear any jewelry.
 Consider bringing an old, clean blanket or jacket to the office.
 Unless otherwise directed, take all of your normal medications and feel free to eat breakfast the morning of your procedure.

 If you need to change or reschedule your procedure date, please call the dermatologist’s nursing staff as soon as possible.